 - All costs incurred, such as labor and parts for re-keying, will be assumed by the department where the employee is currently working or was working in.
 Individual departments may request reimbursement from these employees.
 In the case of students, charges will be made against their student account.

 - Contractors/vendors who lose assigned keys will be financially accountable for the costs of keys and any lock changes required.

 Charges for lost or stolen keys are as follows:

-Note: Additional charges may be added for lock replacement.
+* Additional charges may be added for lock replacement.
 These costs may vary based on the number of offices/areas affected by the loss.
-Key fines are nonrefundable.

 - Keys should not be transferred from a departing employee to a new employee by the department where they were working.

-- All room switches must be authorized only through permission of your Resident Director and Associate Dean of Resident Life.
+- All room switches must be authorized only through permission of your Resident Director and Associate Dean of Residence Life.